DHTMLX/scheduler-docs/data/what_s_new.md

 ### Fixes

-- Fix styling of the 'next' button of the navigation panel in [Terrace skin](skins.md#defaultskin) when the scheduler is initialized using [header config](initialization.md#initializingschedulerviaheaderconfig)
+- Fix styling of the 'next' button on the right side of the navigation panel in [Terrace skin](skins.md#defaultskin) when the scheduler is initialized using [header config](initialization.md#initializingschedulerviaheaderconfig)
 - Fix the incorrect work of the [Url extension](extensions_list.md#url) which failed to highlight events by url in some cases
-- Fix the incorrect work of the [Material skin](skins.md#materialskin) when scheduler styles were loaded using the `@import` command
+- Fix the incorrect work of the [Material skin](skins.md#materialskin) when scheduler styles are loaded using the `@import` command

 ### Updates

-- If no [header config](initialization.md#initializingschedulerviaheaderconfig) nor [default markup](initialization.md#initializingschedulerviamarkup) is specified, scheduler will generate a default value for the header instead of throwing a script error
+- If neither [header config](initialization.md#initializingschedulerviaheaderconfig) nor[default markup](initialization.md#initializingschedulerviamarkup) is specified while initializing the scheduler, a default value for the scheduler header will be auto-generated to escape a script error

 5.3.4
 ------------